- 17 October 2011 | Surfing

 The Kelly Slater Surf Park will be really high tech.
 From the surf pool floor to the edges of the tank, everything was studied to get top artificial surfing performances.

-Look for the best surf parks, surf pools and artificial waves.
+Discover the best surf parks, surf pools and artificial waves.